 Other past projects include Peter Grimes with the San Francisco Symphony and Michael Tilson Thomas, the world premiere production of Frank Zappa's infamous 200 Motels with the Los Angeles Philharmonic and Esa-Pekka Salonen, a new Don Giovanni for the San Francisco Merola Opera Program, Don Giovanni and Cosí fan tutte with the Milwaukee Symphony with Edo de Waart, and his Lincoln Center directing debut with Handel's Radamisto for The Juilliard School, where he returned for a new production of Jonathan Dove’s Flight in Fall 2016.
-Darrah has also realized projects and operas in collaboration with Opera San Antonio, Bard Summerscape, The Theater @Boston Court, the Hawaii Performing Arts Festival, SCA Project Gallery, The Broad Stage in Santa Monica, SB Arts and Lectures, Chicago Opera Theater, and the Croatian National Theater.
+Darrah has also realized projects and operas in collaboration with Opera San Antonio, Bard SummerScape, The Theater @Boston Court, Hawaii Performing Arts Festival, SCA Project Gallery, The Broad Stage in Santa Monica, Santa Barbara Arts and Lectures, Chicago Opera Theater, and the Croatian National Theater.

-He holds an MFA from the UCLA School of Theater, Film, and Television, where he was the recipient of the James Pendelton Foundation Grant and the George Burns/Gracie Allen Directing Scholarship and studied with Peter Kazaras.
-He continued studies with director Stephen Wadsworth at The Juilliard School.
+He holds an MFA from the UCLA School of Theater, Film, and Television, where he was the recipient of the James Pendelton Foundation Grant and George Burns/Gracie Allen Directing Scholarship and studied with director Peter Kazaras.
+He continued studies with director Stephen Wadsworth at The Juilliard School in 2011.
 He has received the national Princess Grace Award in Theater, was a directing nominee in the 2015 International Opera Awards, and was named Musical America’s New Artist of the Month for December 2015.
-His production of Mazzoli’s Breaking the Waves is currently nominated for a 2016 International Opera Award for best world premiere.
+His production of Mazzoli’s Breaking the Waves was nominated for a 2016 International Opera Award for best world premiere.
 He has taught theater, acting and performance for the Adler Fellowship Program of San Francisco Opera, Music Academy of the West in Santa Barbara, Cornish College of the Arts, California State University, Long Beach and the University of California, Los Angeles.

 UPCOMING WORK and full credits can be found on the chronology.